Skip to content

 Nightscout with Loop

-This page provides general discussion about the Nightscout display, as well as some Loop -specific display information.
+This page provides a general discussion about the Nightscout display, as well as some Loop-specific display information.
 Over time, interactions between Loop and Nightscout were improved.
 The information on this page has been updated for Loop 3 and Nightscout version 14.2.6 (or later).
-Older versions may exhibit some differences in display of Loop information on the Nightscout site.
+Older versions may exhibit some differences in the display of Loop information on the Nightscout site.

 Loop Uploads to Nightscout